picmi/help/docs/business/integrations/ipayroll.md

 <prompt>

-You must the top Paymaster user to add/update users of any sort
+You must be the top Paymaster user to add/update users of any sort

 </prompt>